Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Alternative Views

-Our viewpoint that researchers might be covered by the AI Act, can be challenged by three different arguments.\\ Firstly, freedom of science is a fundamental right of the European Union (Art.
+Our viewpoint that researchers are covered by the AI Act, can be challenged by four different arguments.\\ Firstly, freedom of science is a fundamental right of the European Union (Art.
 13 \cite{CFREU}).
 The AI Act should not affect scientific research beyond what is specified in the Act (Rec.
 25).
 The fact that the AI Act does not refer to the publication of AI systems and models in the course of academic research (Art.
 2(6)) does not mean that it applies to this scientific research practice.
-Furthermore, scientific research does not represent a commercial activity in the light of Art.
-3(10). \\ We do not agree with this viewpoint since, as explained above, the AI Act directly includes research exceptions and thus protects the freedom of science.
-Our stance is that these exceptions do not cover all aspects of scientific research. \\ The second option would be to argue that publishing AI models or systems by scientific researchers does not qualify as making them available to the public because this does not represent a ``commercial activity'' (Art.
+We do not agree with this viewpoint since, as explained above, the AI Act directly includes research exceptions, and thus protects the freedom of science.
+Our position is that these exceptions do not account for key practices in AI research. \\ The second option would be to argue that publishing AI models or systems by scientific researchers does not qualify as making them available to the public because this does not represent a ``commercial activity'' (Art.
 3 (10)).
 The Blue Guide clarifies the interpretation of EU's product harmonization legislation, which the AI Act is part of (Rec.
-46).
+46)\cite{Bluebook}.
 Commercial activity refers to providing goods in a business-related context, the presence of which is evaluated on a case-by-case basis, taking into account the regularity of supplies, the characteristics of the supplies, the characteristics of the producer, the intentions of the supplies, etc. Also, non-profit organizations may be considered as carrying out commercial activities if they operate in such a context.
 However, occasional supplies by charities or hobbyists are not deemed to be part of the business context \citep{Commission_2022}.
-The fact that under the AI Act, a provider can be a natural or legal person, public authority, agency, or other body (Art.
-3(3)) suggests that a researcher could also be a provider \citep{smuha2021eu}.
-Under the AI Act, the concept of commercial activity has a very broad meaning and also encompasses activities undertaken in a professional context.
-This is consistent with the Act exempting non-professional use of AI from its scope (Art.
+The assessment of the presence of 'commercial activity' is difficult, especially in collaborations with heterogeneous stakeholders, \cite{finck2026eu}.
+In our view, the objectives of the AI Act call for a more expansive reading of the term "commercial".
+Whereas EU product legislation typically concerns itself with risks to health and safety, the AI Act also covers risks to fundamental rights.
+Consistently with this objective, the AI Act established obligations not only to providers of AI but also to deployers of AI systems.
+AI providers and deployers encompass natural or legal persons, public authorities, agencies, or other bodies (Art.
+3(3)\&(4)).
+This suggests that a researcher could also be a provider \citep{smuha2021eu}.
+Moreover, many of the high-risk AI systems fall into the area of public governance.
+A narrow interpretation of the term "commercial" that would exclude public actors, including research institutions, from the scope of the Act on the basis of them operating non-commercially would vacate the purpose of the AI Act.
+On this basis, the AI Act's concept of "commercial activity" is very broad and encompasses also professional activity.
+This would be consistent with the fact that the AI Act offers an exception for personal non-professional activity only to AI deployers, and not providers (Art.
 3(4)).
-Furthermore, many of the high-risk uses of AI presume the use of a system by a public authority (Annex III), which could either procure a system or develop it in-house.\\ Third, one can also argue that the EU AI Act can be seen, at least partly, as product safety law \citep{almada2023eu}.
-Products are outputs of industries and not of research.
-Thus, while the intention of the EU AI Act is to regulate products, science would be excluded from the scope.
-We agree that the AI Act focuses on products.
-Many regulations of high-risk systems and GPAI models focus on industry-related output.
-Nevertheless, it is important to note that the AI Act addresses technology's impact on individuals, such as their fundamental rights \citep{kusche2024possible, almada2023eu, buocz2023regulatory, wernick2024impact}.
-This speaks against a pure product safety regulation and instead highlights AI Act's broader scope.
-Thus, scientific research is covered by the EU AI Act.